Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Related Work

-\textbf{Time Series with other data sources.} Real-world data often coexists and coevolve with auxiliary information \cite{DBLP:conf/www/LiFH23, DBLP:conf/nips/BanZLQFKTH24}, such as various modalities \cite{DBLP:journals/corr/abs-2412-08174, DBLP:conf/kdd/FuFMTH22, DBLP:journals/corr/abs-2410-17576, DBLP:conf/sdm/ZhengZH23,DBLP:conf/sdm/ZhengCH19, DBLP:journals/corr/abs-2412-17336} and heterogeneous views \cite{DBLP:conf/kdd/ZhengJLTH24, DBLP:conf/kdd/ZhengXZH22, li2022novel, DBLP:conf/sigir/LiAH24}.
-In time series analysis, effectively utilizing this auxiliary information remains an emerging and nascent area.
-In the financial domain, several early works have explored integrating time series with textual data, albeit not in a timestamp-aligned manner, or often leveraging general machine learning models rather than time series-specific architectures.
-For example, StockNet \cite{DBLP:conf/acl/CohenX18} uses a VAE-like model for chaotic stock-text data, while \cite{DBLP:journals/inffus/RodriguesMP19} fuses time series with a single event-related document.
-BoEC \cite{DBLP:conf/dsaa/FarimaniJFH21} applies a bag-of-economic-concepts approach, and Dandelion \cite{DBLP:conf/www/ZhouZZLH20} leverages multimodal attention for feature aggregation from multiple text sources.
-Some works also explored time series with vision information \cite{liu2012spatial, DBLP:conf/nips/GerardZS23, DBLP:journals/tgrs/LutjensLBCRMMRSPGRLN24} for spatio-temporal analysis.
-Recently, Time-MMD \cite{DBLP:journals/corr/abs-2406-08627} constructs a dataset of time series paired with parallel text, covering multiple domains, which we used in our main experiments.
+\textbf{Time Series with other data sources.} In the financial domain, several early works have explored integrating time series with textual data, albeit not in a timestamp-aligned manner, or often leveraging general machine learning models rather than time series-specific architectures.
+For example, StockNet \citep{DBLP:conf/acl/CohenX18} uses a VAE-like model for chaotic stock-text data, while \citep{DBLP:journals/inffus/RodriguesMP19} fuses time series with a single event-related document.
+BoEC \citep{DBLP:conf/dsaa/FarimaniJFH21} applies a bag-of-economic-concepts approach, and Dandelion \citep{DBLP:conf/www/ZhouZZLH20} leverages multimodal attention for feature aggregation from multiple text sources.
+Some works also explored time series with vision information \citep{liu2012spatial, DBLP:conf/nips/GerardZS23, DBLP:journals/tgrs/LutjensLBCRMMRSPGRLN24} for spatio-temporal analysis.
+Recently, Time-MMD \citep{DBLP:journals/corr/abs-2406-08627} constructs a dataset of time series paired with parallel text, covering multiple domains, which we used in our main experiments.